-If your subfloor has old paint, adhesive or wax left over from the previous flooring, it’s best to try and clean this up – especially if you’re new floor is being installed with adhesive.
+If your subfloor has old paint, adhesive or wax left over from the previous flooring, it’s best to try and clean this up – especially if your new floor is being installed with adhesive.

 You can do this with a scraper and then finish with a heavy duty sander or concrete grinder.
 If you don’t have one, they are available to rent from most tool hire shops which are easy to find through DoHire.com.